How to Build a Chicken Coop From Pallet Wood

 - I wanted it to be made of natural materials (no plastic or whatever…).

 - Even though I have around 35 chickens/guinea hens/ducks, I knew I’d only need a couple of nest boxes.
-The chickens take turns on one nest box (and lay in a couple other places around the homestead like my dog house, for example!), the guinea hens lay God knows where, and the ducks have their spot under the milk stand.
+The chickens take turns on one nest box (and lay in a couple of other places around the homestead like my dog house, for example!), the guinea hens lay their amazing eggs God knows where, and the ducks have their spot under the milk stand.

-- My chickens free range 24/7.
+- My black Australorp chickens are free-range 24/7.
 Most of them sleep on the big tree that is right next to the coop but I still wanted them to have roosting bars so they can sleep in the coop if they wanted to or in case it’s snowy or rainy.

-- The coop also has to have good air flow and ventilation.
+- The coop also had to have good airflow and ventilation.

 - Lastly, I decided to use screws for the project so I can take the whole thing apart and move it if I need to.